 Who must wear a face mask or face covering?

-Every person must wear a face mask or face covering to enter our hospitals, clinics and other facilities.
-This includes patients, visitors, physicians, nurses, and staff.
-When everyone wears a face mask or face covering, we all protect each other.
+Every person age 2 and older must wear a face mask or face covering to enter our hospitals, clinics and other facilities.
+This includes patients, visiting caregivers, physicians, nurses and staff.
+When everyone wears a face mask or face covering, we all protect each other, especially those who have not been vaccinated due to age or health status.

 Besides a face mask or face covering, what else can I expect when coming to Children’s Colorado?